ppinard/fsaecostreport/docs/users/costtable2.rst

 .. epigraph::

-   *Not another thing to read!*
+   *Not another page to read!*

-Well this one is easy, an assembly is cost exactly like a part with two
+Well this one is easy, an assembly is costed exactly like a part with two
 exceptions: the header and one more table.
 That's why assemblies have a different template than parts.
 You should therefore copy the assembly template sheet and modified it.